Convex polygons in geometric triangulations: Convex polygons in a triangulation

-It remains to show that the above mapping is injective on the convex polygons of $T$ that contain $o$.
-Consider a convex polygon $A'=(p_1', \ldots ,p_k')$ in $T'$ that is the image of some convex polygon in $T$.
-Then its preimage $A$ must be a convex polygon in $T$ that contains $\{p_1,\ldots ,p_k\}$ on its boundary or in its interior.
-Hence $A$ must be the boundary of the convex hull of $\{p_1,\ldots ,p_k\}$, that is, $A'$ has a unique preimage. \end{proof}
+It remains to show that the above mapping is injective on the convex polygons of $T$ that contain~$o$.
+Consider a convex polygon $A'=(p_1', \ldots ,p_k')$ in $G'$ that is the image of some convex polygon in $T$ containing $o$.
+Then the preimage $A$ must be a convex polygon in $T$ for which $\{p_1,\ldots ,p_k\}$ is the set of points in $S$ that lie on the boundary or in the interior of $A$.
+Consequently, $A$ is the boundary of the convex hull of $\{p_1,\ldots ,p_k\}$, that is, $A'$ has a unique preimage. \end{proof}

-\paragraph{Proof of Theorem~\ref{thm:cx}.} Let $T$ be a triangulation with $n$ vertices.
-Every $n$-vertex triangulation has $2n-4$ faces (including the outer face), and hence at most $2n-5$ bounded faces.
+\paragraph{Proof of Theorem~\ref{thm:cx}.} Let $T$ be a (geometric) triangulation with $n$ vertices.
+Every $n$-vertex triangulation has at most $2n-4$ faces (including the outer face), and hence at most $2n-5$ bounded faces.
 By Lemma~\ref{lem:cx}, each bounded face $f$ of $T$ lies in the interior of at most $C_\x(n)$ convex polygons contained in $T$.
-Summing over all bounded faces $f$, the number of convex polygons in $T$ is bounded by $C(T)\leq (2n-5)C_\x(n)$, as required. $\Box$
+Summing over all bounded faces $f$, the number of convex polygons in $T$ is bounded by $C(T)\leq (2n-5) \, C_\x(n)$, as required. $\Box$